How to Remove Hard Water Stains from Anything

 Answer

-How do you remove calcified hard water stains?
+How do I remove calcified (heavy) stains?

-Does Dawn dish soap and vinegar remove hard water stains?
+Does dish soap and vinegar work?

 Are hard water stains harmful?